markprodehl/chalk-board/README.md

 ## Security

-This project uses Firebase for user authentication and Firestore for database.
-All the security information including API keys are stored in a firebaseConfig.js which is not committed to the repository.
+This project uses Firebase for user authentication and Firestore for the database.
+All the security information, including API keys, are stored in a firebaseConfig.js, which is not committed to the repository.
 Therefore, you must provide your own Firebase configuration for the project to work.

-Note: Remember to never commit sensitive information to the repository.
-It should be stored in environment variables or a separate config file which is ignored by git.
+Note: Remember never to commit sensitive information to the repository.
+It should be stored in environment variables or a separate config file, which is ignored by git.

 ## Contributing